maglorelf/party/README.md

 * **Marcos Javier Martinez Ramos ** - *Initial work* - [Maglor_elf](https://github.com/Maglor_elf)

 See also the list of [contributors](https://github.com/maglorelf/party/graphs/contributors) who participated in this project.
+We are open to new colaborators.

 ## License